-Our program has been developed to serve the adult student.
-We recognize that adults have many roles and responsibilities in their busy days, and that their time is limited.
-We have designed our programs to meet those needs; classes meet one night each week, and progress at an accelerated pace.
+The goal of Point University's online program is to provide quality courses that integrate faith and learning in a nontraditional format.
+We recognize that online students have many roles and responsibilities in their busy days, and that their time is limited.
+We have designed our programs to meet those needs; classes meet online and progress at an accelerated pace.

-The Access program at Point is designed for the working adult, providing a rigorous, sequenced curriculum that fosters a lifelong love of learning; shared experiences; and a deep sense of commitment to the betterment of society, beginning with the betterment of the learner's understanding of the world.
+The online program at Point is designed for working students, providing a rigorous, sequenced curriculum that fosters a lifelong love of learning, shared experiences, and a deep sense of commitment to the betterment of society, beginning with the betterment of the learner's understanding of the world.
 Programs are structured to enable students to complete undergraduate degrees while maintaining full-time employment and meeting the demands of everyday life.

-The Access program is specifically designed to be flexible in order to meet the needs of adults in the marketplace.
+The online program is specifically designed to be flexible in order to meet the needs of students in the marketplace.
 Within each program, both theoretical knowledge and practical skills are used to provide the learner with the tools necessary to be successful in the global marketplace.